-On Date 5, T sold a membership interest in P to U pursuant to an Agreement for Purchase of Membership Interest.
-Following the closing of the sale, U owned \underline{u} %, T owned \underline{t} %, and Y owned \underline{v} % of the membership interests in P.
+On Date 4, T sold a membership interest in P to U, a wholly-owned subsidiary of X, pursuant to an Agreement for Purchase of Membership Interest.
+Following the closing of the sale, T owned t%, U owned u%, and Y owned y% of the membership interests in P.

-On Date 6, T, Y and U (the "Sellers") sold a membership interest in P equal to 100% of the Class B membership interest to Z (the "Buyer") pursuant to an Agreement for Purchase of Membership Interest.
-Y will continue to manage P. Following the closing of the sale, the members of P are T, Y, U and Z. In exchange for the membership interests in P, Buyer paid to the Sellers an amount of cash at closing and Buyer is obligated to make certain fixed and variable payments to the Sellers.
-Taxpayer has provided projections based on expected operations that the net present value of the contingent payments to be made to the Sellers under the Agreement for Purchase of Membership Interest will be less than fifty percent of the total payments made to the Sellers under the Agreement for Purchase of Membership Interest.
+On Date 5, T, Y and U (the "Sellers") sold a 99% membership interest in P to Z (the "Buyer") pursuant to an Agreement for Purchase of Membership Interest.
+Y will continue to manage P. Following the closing of the sale, Y owns $\underline{x}$ % and Z owns $\underline{z}$ % of the membership interests in P. In exchange for the membership interests in P, Buyer paid to the Sellers an amount of cash at closing and Buyer is obligated to make certain fixed and variable payments to the Sellers.
+Taxpayer has provided projections based on expected operations that the net present value of the contingent payments to be made to the Sellers under the Agreement for Purchase of Membership Interest will be less than fifty percent of the total payments made to the Sellers under the Agreement for Purchase of Membership Interest will be less than fifty percent of the total payments made to the Sellers under the Agreement for Purchase of Membership Interest.